-Sunday morning strangely replicates Saturday morning.
-When I walk downstairs and see my mother dressed in her church clothes and my father laying on the couch, I know that he is sick, almost instantly.
+Sunday morning strangely mimics Saturday morning.
+In all fairness, the boys typically only practiced on Sunday mornings and some evenings, but yesterday’s session was impromptu because of the show last night.
+When I walk downstairs and see my mother dressed in her church clothes and my father laying on the couch, I know that he is sick almost instantly.

 As I did yesterday morning, I walk over to their house.
-Instead of going to Liz, though, I go straight to the garage.
+Instead of going to Liz, however, I go straight to the garage, where the door is already open.
 When the boys see me, they stop playing.
 "Too loud?"
-Luke asks.
+Luke asks, his eyebrows raised slightly.

 Calum shrugs, "Alright, why don't we head out?
 Go swimming?"
 I watch as the other three mumble something along the lines of yes, and they begin to put their instruments away.

-I turn to exit the garage when I'm stopped by Ashton's voice, "Are you going to come with us?"
+I turn to exit the garage when I'm stopped by Luke's voice, “Lil, we can use your pool, right?”

 "Oh, no. It's Sunday.
 I have to study."